 Interesting facts on the suitability for surgery and on the surgical procedure of a tonsillectomy and a tonsillotomy

 A tonsillectomy is performed under a general anesthetic and takes about 20 minutes.

 Most importantly, the main indication for a TT, in contrast to a TE, is tonsillar hyperplasia, that is not a sign or consequence of acute or chronic recurrent tonsillitis.
-During tonsillotomy part of the tonsil is removed on an outpatient basis using a laser or by radiofrequency.
+During TT, part of the tonsil is removed on an outpatient basis using a laser or by radiofrequency.
 Thus, the tonsil remains a lymphatic and immunologically active rudiment, which is particularly relevant for children.

-- Periosteal Elevator (raspatory) or rugine
+- Periosteal elevator (raspatory) or rugine

 - Harmonic scalpel method: tissue removal by means of ultrasound and subsequent obliteration

-- Bipolar radiofrequency dissection: The tonsil is dissected by a highly focused plasma field and the tissue is coagulated.
+- Bipolar radiofrequency dissection: the tonsil is dissected by a highly focused plasma field and the tissue is coagulated

 After about a week the initial scab is repelled and bleeding may occur.
 Subsequently, the process of scar healing begins.

 Due to the direct proximity of major blood vessels leading to the brain, rupture of these vessels during surgery is probably 1 of the most feared scenarios, which is also, the least likely.
 The most common post-TE complication is hemorrhage, which can occur during the healing process, if the scab from the wound is dislodged too soon, due to the consistent physiological act of swallowing.
 Therefore, a long healing period is required.